Corrective Services NSW

 Lockers are available for free in the visits waiting area.

-Make sure you have appropriate and current photo identification (e.g. a driver's licence or passport).
+Make sure you have appropriate and current photo identification, such as a driver licence or passport.

 Concerns about inmate health